A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Multiobjective Louvain-like method for multiplex networks

-These formulas show that, as for $M_Q$, iteratively updating $(\Delta Q_s)_{i\to j}$ allows us to iteratively update $(\Delta F_{\pm})_{i\to j}$.
-This allows us to evaluate the quality of the new community assignments and thus control the length of the list $L$ by means of these variance-aware choices of the quality function $F$ in a computationally efficient way.
+These formulas show that, as for $M_Q$, iteratively updating $\Delta Q_s^{(i\to j)}$ allows us to iteratively update the nonlinear quality functions $F_\pm$ during Algorithm~\ref{LMM} in a computationally efficient way, using the increment $\Delta F_{\pm}^{(i\to j)}$.
+This allows us to efficiently compute the quality of the new community assignments keeping simultaneously track of both mean and variance of the layer modularities.